Documentation

 X-API-Key: your-admin-key+X-Tenant-Id: tenant-uuid - Session token —

-Authorization: Bearer <token>(tenant resolved from session)
+Authorization: Bearer <token>(tenant resolved from session,userId+roleset on context)

 Agent callback auth